nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 > **❗If the above does not work, try this method:**
 >
-> Open a command terminal, `cd` into the folder you put the jar file in, type `java -jar transact.jar` and press Enter to run the application.<br>
+> Open a command terminal, `cd` into the folder you put the jar file in, type `java -jar transact.jar` and press Enter to run the application.

 5. The app contains some sample data.
 Type `view s` to switch to the _staff list_.